mdipierro/mdpcl/README.md

         return output
     print fact(10)

-The last function call "fact(10)" runs the C-compiled version of the fact(orial) function.
+The last function call "fact(10)" runs the C-compiled version of the ``fact`` function.

 ## Convert Python Code into OpenCL code and run it with PyOpenCL

-Here is a solver for the Laplace equation d^2 u = d in 2D
+Here is a solver for the Laplace equation "d^2 u = d in 2D"

     from mdpcl import Compiler
     opencl = Compiler()